syntek-lang/docs/spec/grammar/lexical-grammar.md

 Comments are ignored by the compiler.
 A comment starts with `#` and ends on the first newline character.
 To allow a line to contain a statement and a comment, the newline character is not consumed by the comment.

 ### Empty lines
-Empty lines are ignored by the compiler.
-An empty line does not add an indent or outdent token.
+Empty lines are lines that do not contain any characters or only consist of whitespace.
+Empty lines are ignored by the compiler and do not add an indent or outdent token.

 ### Spaces and tabs
 Space and tab characters are ignored by the compiler.